edizaydogan/edizaydogan/README.md

 I have a Bachelor's degree from Yıldız Technical University Computer Engineering Department.
 ----------------------------------------------------------------------------

-I'm currently focusing on iOS Development, but I'm also interested in cross-platform languages.
+I'm currently developing an iOS app with Swift.
+Also I'm interested in Data & AI technologies.

 * 🌍  I'm based in Istanbul, Turkey
 * ✉️  You can contact me at [edizaydogan@gmail.com](mailto:edizaydogan@gmail.com)
-* 🧠  I'm learning React Native
+* 🧠  I'm learning Flutter/Dart from a bootcamp by Kasım ADALAN
 * ⚡  I have a dog named Robin

 ### Skills